nvhoc/clean-architect-nodejs-user-hierarchy/README.md

 # user-hierarchy

-The problem is so interesting that I want to move build a service in real life.
+The problem is so interesting that I want to build a service in real life.

 ## How to run

 ### Prerequisites

 - docker
+- node v10.16.3
+- yarn v1.19.1

 ### Installation

+#### DockerCompose Up

 * docker
 - docker-compose up

+#### API

+Please check document in https://documenter.getpostman.com/view/9117914/SW15xwEK?version=latest

+You can create a new user or new role then do request get-sub-ordinates

+### Run Test

+#### Yarn

+- yarn
+- yarn test

+#### Change Test Case

+You can change init data in init file src/core/usecases/users/test/init.js

 ## My solution